 “The guy who is depressed does not want anybody to know he’s depressed.
 And you develop coping skills – fake it till you make it… You do a lot of faking.
 You do a lot of kidding people that you’re okay.
 If somebody comes up to you and asks “Hi, how you’re doing”, you say “I’m just fine”.
 Lies.
 You’re not fine.
 But you’re not going to tell them that… I had to fake it till I made it.
 And sometimes that was very very difficult.”

 Want to learn more?

-This article dives deep into male depression in an effort to shed light on topics such as stigma, help-seeking behaviours and how the signs of depression differ between sexes.
+This article dives deep into male depression in an effort to shed light on topics such as stigma, help-seeking behaviours and how the signs of depression in men differ from those in women, trans people and people with non-binary identities.
 At the end, you’ll be presented with treatment options recommended for men.

 Note: Most mental health research taking gender differences into account focuses on the differences between men and women.
 However, depression, anxiety, self-harm and suicidality is generally higher in people with non-binary gender identities.
 Find more information in this research article by Reisner & Hughto.

 Let’s consider why significantly fewer men than women are diagnosed with depression.
 This is a question with a complex answer.
 Or rather, it entails more than one.

 Hormonal, environmental, psychological and sociological factors work together to create a gender difference.